William-Howard/Project-2/README.md

 # Notes

-- This is sadly not as malleable
+- This is sadly not as malleable.
-- It was satisfying to see it work
+- It was satisfying to see it work.
-- Both pictures are included in the files
+- Both pictures are included in the files.
-- Have a nice day :D
+- Have a nice day! :D